 But when an opiate addict is ready, it is a beneficial tool that can keep them clean.
 It isn’t a solution that is designed the work overnight and it isn’t without its flaws.
 But it is our best tool for fighting back against the opiate epidemic.

 If you or a loved one is dealing with addiction, don’t wait to get help.
-Check out our blog for resources on methadone treatment and opiate addiction.
+Contact us at (855) 976-2092 or check out our blog for resources on methadone treatment and opiate addiction.

 SAMHSA.
 (2018, 1).
 Medication Assisted Treatment of Opioid Use Disorder.
 Retrieved from https://store.samhsa.gov/system/files/sma16-4892pg.pdf